Register your Information for Free Stone Samples Sent Express to You!

 The travertine patio in this Brighton Beach home is a stunning example of how the right stone choice can contribute to both durability and coastal style.

-The warm, earthy tones and subtle textures of the travertine create a relaxed, breezy ambiance that perfectly complements the coastal surroundings.
+The warm, earthy tones and subtle textures of the travertine create a relaxed, breezy ambience that perfectly complements the coastal surroundings.
 The travertine’s natural resistance to moisture and temperature changes ensures longevity, making it a practical choice for this seaside location.

 Throughout the home, natural stone accents and weathered finishes were incorporated to reinforce the coastal aesthetic.